Jax-Danger/React-Typescript-Fivem/readMe.md

 This is a monorepo, which essentially means that this is one big typescript project with multiple fivem resources created inside.

-# setup

-To get started, modify the build.config.json file to specify the output for the _developement_ builds of your resources.
-When you are ready to use the scripts in _production_ then manually move them out of the monorepo and into your resources folder.

-If you never move the actual folders out of the monorepo for produciton, the resource _will not work_.
-This is due to the symlink that is created each time yarn build command is used.

 ## Getting started

 After modifying the build.config.json file, open the vsc terminal via `CTRL + ~` and type `yarn`.
 This will install all packages required for coding fivem resources.